Well, that’s great, but I’m sure you understand the importance of having a website, right?

-When thinking about purchasing a domain name for your business (example.com), I would highly recommend using the same name as your business, especially if it already exists offline.
+When thinking about purchasing a domain name for your business (example.com), I would strongly recommend using the same name as your business, especially if it already exists offline.

-That might sound like such obvious advice, but you’d be very surprised as to how many businesses create a website using a totally different domain name from their actual business name.
+That might sound like such logical advice, but you’d be very surprised as to how many companies create a website using a totally different domain name from their actual business name.

-Additionally, I would also recommend you use a popular extension, i.e. .com or .net for your domain name.
+Additionally, I would also recommend you use a popular and widely used extension, i.e. .com or .net for your domain name.

 Buy a domain name and web hosting together!
 The good news is that you can get a FREE domain name with any reliable web host provider.
-I recommend SiteGround.
-This is the hosting provider that I use for my own website projects as well as many of my clients.
+I recommend SiteGround web hosting.
+This is the hosting provider that I use for Magnet4Blogging Media, as well as many of my clients.

 Step Two: Install a content management software (WordPress CMS).

-The best CMS software that I use myself, and therefore would recommend using for building your business website with is WordPress.
+The best CMS software I recommend and the one that I use myself for building websites with,is WordPress.